Kyoto: Top 21 Landmarks You Must Visit in 2026

 ⭐ Recommendation: Don't miss out on amazing Kyoto tours - book now!

 Sanjusangen-do Temple is truly an awe-inspiring sight, home to 1,001 life-sized statues of Kannon, the goddess of mercy.
-As you step inside, you’ll be immediately struck by the sheer scale and artistry of this display.
-Each statue, crafted from wood and covered in gold leaf, possesses a unique expression, making the collective a mesmerizing spectacle and a testament to the craftsmanship of the Kamakura period.
-Moreover, beyond the statues, the temple’s architecture and serene atmosphere offer a tranquil escape from the bustling city.
-Therefore, it’s one of the most unique Kyoto landmarks.
+The temple's name refers to the 33 (sanjusan) bays between its pillars, making it the longest wooden structure in Japan at 120 meters.
+As you step inside, you'll be immediately struck by the sheer scale and artistry of this display.
+Each statue, crafted from Japanese cypress and covered in gold leaf, possesses a unique expression, making the collective a mesmerizing spectacle and a testament to the craftsmanship of the Kamakura period.
+Moreover, beyond the statues, the temple's architecture and serene atmosphere offer a tranquil escape from the bustling city.
+Therefore, it's one of the most unique Kyoto landmarks.

 Visiting Sanjusangen-do offers a profound cultural experience and a chance to appreciate the depth of Buddhist art.
-To fully appreciate your visit, consider these travel tips: dedicate ample time to wander and observe the intricate details of each statue.
-Also, remember to be respectful and maintain a quiet demeanor within the temple.
-Furthermore, for those seeking deeper cultural insights, explore Kyoto’s cultural experiences and learn more about the historical context of this incredible temple.
-Finally, remember that photography is not allowed inside the main hall, helping to preserve the temple’s peaceful atmosphere.
+Dedicate ample time to wander and observe the intricate details of each statue, including the 28 guardian deities and the wind and thunder gods flanking the main figure.
+Furthermore, for those seeking deeper cultural insights, explore Kyoto's cultural experiences and learn more about the historical context of this incredible temple.

 14. Discover the Magic of Kamo Shrine